seblindberg/ruby-timed/README.md

 [![Coverage Status](https://coveralls.io/repos/github/seblindberg/ruby-timed/badge.svg?branch=master)](https://coveralls.io/github/seblindberg/ruby-timed?branch=master)
 [![Inline docs](http://inch-ci.org/github/seblindberg/ruby-timed.svg?branch=master)](http://inch-ci.org/github/seblindberg/ruby-timed)

 Gem for working with timed, ordered items.
-Currently under development.
+Still early days.

+The basic building block is the `Timed::Item`.
+These begin and end somewhere in time and can thus be related to each other.
+Several items can then be combined into a `Timed::Sequence`.
+This object guarantees that the items in it are non overlapping and ordered chronologically.

 ## Installation